forta-network/docs/docs/fort-token.md

  3. **Payment of Data Fees:** Users who want to buy Forta’s General Plan to consume data from the network must pay a monthly fee, denominated and paid in FORT.
 In addition, premium feeds can be denominated and paid either in FORT or in USDC, subject to the feed owner’s decision.

- 4. **Governance:** FORT holders can participate in the governance of the Forta Network, helping shape its evolution by voting on key proposals that impact protocol upgrades, economic policies, and ecosystem initiatives.
+ 4. **Payment of Gas Fees in the Forta Chain:** Users of the Forta Chain, both Attesters and Firewall users, need to pay gas fees in FORT to get their transactions included in blocks.

-In addition, FORT holders can participate in governance to shape the evolution of Forta.
-Please read more in the governance section of the docs.
+ 5. **Governance:** FORT holders can participate in the governance of the Forta Network, helping shape its evolution by voting on key proposals that impact protocol upgrades, economic policies, and ecosystem initiatives.

 ## Token Distribution